honeycrux/ERGMusicConcertPlanner/docs/requirement.md

     - Edit performance item
     - Delete performance item
 3. "Edit Rundown" Page
-    - Add concert and rehearsal slots that represent performance items and breaks
+    - Add concert and rehearsal rundown that represent performance items and breaks
-    - Edit concert and rehearsal slots order
+    - Edit concert and rehearsal rundown order
-    - Delete concert and rehearsal slots
+    - Delete concert and rehearsal rundown
     - Show summary of rundown, including expected starting and ending time of each item

 ## Overview